kbknapp/blog-kbknapp-dev/posts/003_microblog.md

 <!-- more -->

 I have a tendency to want to write very detailed and long winded blog entries.
-Unfortunately, these types of blog posts take a large ammount of time.
+Unfortunately, these types of blog posts take a large amount of time.
 If you've followed my open source development over the past two years the theme has been that my time is becoming increasingly limited.